matmilbury/airdrop-cli/README.md

 - [ ] improve number formatting
 - [ ] use proper logging
 - [ ] render loading indicators
+- [x] basic batching (500 transfers per batch for each token on each chain)
 - [ ] split large amount of recipients into batches automatically based on the `transfer` gas cost of a particular token as well as block size limits of a particular chain.
 - [ ] detect and merge duplicates
 - [ ] Support airdrops from Safe Wallet